xumingzhu989/CMNFNet-TCYB/README.md

 The code has been verified to work with PyTorch v2.0.0 + CUDA 11.8 and Python 3.8.

+### Pretrained weight

+Please download the pretrained weights of resnet and vgg and place them in the specified directory: ./pretrained
+Link:

 ### Package Dependencies

 ```